-One of the most common GPU related errors and crashes are referred to as Timeout Detection and Recovery or TDR errors in logs, Event Viewers, etc. In this article I’ll suggest you few methods to troubleshoot such errors.
+One of the most common GPU-related errors and crashes are referred to as Timeout Detection and Recovery or TDR errors in logs, Event Viewers, etc. The most common error message you might find when this happens is “Display driver stopped responding and has recovered” and a BSOD with the stop code Bug Check 0x116: VIDEO_TDR_ERROR.In this article, I’ll suggest you few methods to troubleshoot such errors.

-TDR has been introduced from Windows Vista and later editions.
+TDR is present in Windows 11, Windows 10, Windows 8.1, Windows 7 and Windows Vista.
 TDR attempts to detect problematic situations and recover to a functional desktop dynamically.

-- Timeout detection: The Video Scheduler component of the Windows Vista graphics stack detects that the GPU is taking more than the permitted quantum time to execute the particular task and tries to preempt this particular task.
+- Timeout detection: The Video Scheduler component of the Windows graphics stack detects that the GPU is taking more than the permitted quantum time to execute the particular task and tries to preempt this particular task.
 The preempt operation has a “wait” timeout—the actual “TDR timeout.”
 This step is thus the “timeout detection” phase of the process.
-The default timeout period in Windows Vista is 2 seconds.
+The default timeout period in Windows is 2 seconds.
 If the GPU cannot complete or preempt the current task within the TDR timeout, then the GPU is diagnosed as hung.

 - Preparation for recovery: The operating system informs the WDDM driver that a timeout has been detected and it must reset the GPU.
 The driver is told to stop accessing memory and should not access hardware after this time.
 The operating system and the WDDM driver collect hardware and other state information that could be useful for post-mortem diagnosis.